2026 Student Board

 Anna Wadhwa

-Anna Wadhwa is an MD-PhD student at Harvard Medical School and MIT AeroAstro with a focus on Humans in Aerospace.
+Anna Wadhwa is an MD-PhD student at Harvard Medical School and MIT AeroAstro in the Aerospace Physiology Lab (APL).
 She received her BS in Biochemistry from the New Jersey Institute of Technology in 2021, summa cum laude.
 Her prior experience spans various NASA centers, including: immune health at Johnson Space Center, fatigue countermeasures at Ames Research Center, and satellite algorithm development with Goddard Institute for Space Studies.
 Since starting at Harvard, she has been studying the use of artificial gravity for bone health with the NASA/JAXA MHU-8 mission.
 Now at MIT, she is also working to expand diagnostic capabilities in space with the SpaceX FRAM2 SpaceXray mission.
 She hopes to study physiological risks and develop countermeasures for astronaut health in lunar/Martian environments.
 Outside the lab, Anna enjoys running, hiking, skiing, and annoying her cat Laika.

 Simone Lilavois